 - Bathtub wall art

 If your toddler enjoys painting but you don’t want to bother with cleaning up a big mess, bring art to the bath.
-Let your two-year-old paint the bathtub of shower walls with toddler-friendly finger paint or pureed baby food and when the fun is over, have a bath to clean it all away.
+Let your 2 year old paint the bathtub of shower walls with toddler-friendly finger paint or pureed baby food and when the fun is over, have a bath to clean it all away.

 Dance and stretch